Terms of Reference

 - Preparing briefings, reports and correspondence

 The Board of Identity will meet twice per year (ie once per semester).
 The duration of meetings will be two to three hours, and each meeting will commence with Mass.
 The committee may rotate locations for its meetings between Sydney, Melbourne and Brisbane.

 Given the strategic nature of these meetings, participants are asked to attend in person.
-No teleconference or video-conference facilities will be available.
-If members are unable to attend in person please request your apology to be noted.
+However, teleconference facilities will be available if a member is unable to attend in person.

 Date of Establishment: 3 March 2014 (inaugural meeting)